 Are self-paced classes changing overall?

 How families enroll in and access self-paced classes is not changing.
-Learners will still move through classes at their own pace.
-These updates improve how classes are built and experienced.
+Learners still move through classes at their own pace.
+These updates reflect changes to how classes are built and experienced.

 Why do some of my classes look different?